Apartment Lease Renewal: 6 Important Tips to Avoid a Renter Apocalypse

 If you’re interested in renting in an building that’s currently under construction, your tour will likely consist of viewing a generic rendering and a floorplan, or a 3-D model.
 (Don’t eat the model or step on it, zombie friend.)

 Some property owners will include high-end furniture, rugs, or wall hangings in their model.
 That’s fine, but don’t expect that to appear in your apartment.
 Ask the property owners specifically what will be included in the apartment before you sign the lease.

 ZOMBIE Tip #5: CONSIDER THE FLOORPLAN WHEN RENTING SIGHT UNSEEN

 Along the lines of the previous tip, when you’re renting sight unseen, ask about all the specifics in the floorplan.

 For example, what’s the height of the ceiling?
-How big is the patio, and what does it look out onto?
+How big is the balcony, and what does it look out onto?
 What kind of flooring is included?
 Do all of the bedrooms have windows?
 Is there a balcony?
 Do the windows open?
 How big is 10’x10’, really?
 This post we wrote about renting sight unseen contains many relevant questions.

 For example, do your closets have doors?
 Are the windows tiny?
 Do they open?
 Do you have windows in your bedroom?
 How much staff do they hire?
 How often are common areas monitored and cleaned?
 Look at all the specs, and see where apartment owners skimped on the stuff that really impacts your day-to-day living.